nanograv/PINT/docs/installation.rst

 .. _requirements.txt: https://github.com/nanograv/PINT/blob/master/requirements.txt
 .. _requirements_dev.txt: https://github.com/nanograv/PINT/blob/master/requirements_dev.txt

-* The simplest way to install the prerequisites, if you are in virtualenv or want to install them in the system python is to use pip [1]_::
+* The simplest way to install the prerequisites, if you are in a virtualenv or want to install them in the system python is to use pip [1]_::

+    pip install -r requirements_dev.txt
     pip install -r requirements.txt
-    pip install -r requirements_dev.txt

   If you want to install them in your local user site-packages, rather than the system python (perhaps because you don't have sudo privileges), append ``--user`` to those command lines.
+Note that using your user site-packages can dramatically complicate your using virtualenvs, so we do not recommend it.

   Some of those packages may have been already installed, for example by MacPorts.
   For MacPorts users, this command will get many of the requirements::